-Comrade Grothe expressed in warm terms the gratitude of the German working class for the active aid sent by the Russian protetariat to the Ruhr workers.
-He closed with an appeal for determined combat against German and international capital greeted the congress on behalf of the Red Trade Unions and the nmunist Party of Poland.
+Comrade Grothe expressed in warm terms the gratitude of the German working class for the active aid sent by the Russian projetariat to the Ruhr workers.
+He closed with an appeal for determined combat against German and international capital.

 Comrade Marianski (Poland)